AlaskaAirlines/auro-radio/.github/CONTRIBUTING.md

 No one other than repository managers have direct access to the repository.
 For all pull requests you must first fork the project to your own Github account.

-All new work that is to be considered for merging with the `MASTER` branch must start from a new feature branch of work.
+All new work that is to be considered for merging with the `MAIN` branch must start from a new feature branch of work.
 This feature branch should be in response to either a bug or a new business requirement.

 ### Feature branch naming